mresnick34/collaborate/weekly-meeting-1-23-20.md

       - Decision point: Approach QA team leader X about onboarding team D QA resources.
 Update resourcing plan to leave 3 weeks of time for this task, given the ramp up.
         - Action Items: @personb Determine/discuss branching strategy to minimize impacts to release K on 3/15 with team Y lead.

+#### Recognition
+- PersonXY went above and beyond to complete project Y ahead of schedule.
+The were code reviewing until the wee hours of the night.
+- PersonGH worked hard with product on the accessibility initiative.
+They really showed leadership.
+Their career interest is to be a team lead - are there any opportunities on team X for them?
+ - Action Items:
+  - @personb To confirm with @personc what work could use a new team lead's help.
+[2-05-20]
+  - @personb Craft a pilot for @personc's review and approval.
+[2-15-20]

 ### Action Items
 - [ ] @mresnick34: Ask @persony if their team can provide this support ask in next cross functional team meeting.
 [1/29/20]
 - [ ] @personb: Send @mresnick34 a write up of the team proposal.
 [1-28-20]
 - [ ] @personb Determine/discuss branching strategy to minimize impacts to release K on 3/15 with team Y lead [2/3/20]
+- [ ] @personb To confirm with @personc what work in the stream is best suiteds for a new team lead's help.
+[2-05-20]
+- [ ] @personb Craft a team lead pilot for @personc's review and approval.
+[2-15-20]